BallPanupan/wowBlogPost-backend/README.md

 - passport: "^0.7.0",
 - passport-jwt: "^4.0.1",

-## Installation FontEnd with Nextjs
+## Installation BackEnd with NestJS

 ### 1. Clone the repository